 I’d never seen an orange hippeastrum with curved double petals so when I came across this unusual form, I bought two – one extra for insurance.

 The orange petals had a paler base and its form was quite unlike the other hippeastrums I have.
 While the rest are reminiscent of trumpets, this looked more like a delicately petalled skirt.

 But this hippeastrum is tougher than it looks.
 It is planted right under the scorching sun, and as far as I can tell, it can take a real bashing.
 While other lilies suffer and get burnt, the hippeastrum takes it all in its stride.

 But I’m keeping an eye on the Hippeastrum puniceum all the same.
 If I remember correctly, it bloomed on the last day of March last year – a day that has come to be a significant one for me.
 Would it do likewise this year and appear like clockwork just as all spring flowers do?

-Care and propagation: Dappled to full sun; well drained soil, water moderately.
+Care and propagation: Dappled shade to full sun, garden soil, water moderately.
 Propagate by dividing bulblets, chipping the bulb or by using seeds.